How much can we understand

 It came into being, it happens because it is the default.

-I imagine the stories of a great aon, a computer, within whose substrate, program, I also exist.
+I imagine the stories of a great automaton, a computer, within whose substrate, program, I also exist.

 It’s nothing special.